EmbBERT: Attention Under 2 MB Memory: Experimental setup

-To better evaluate \acrshort{tlm}s in the real-world scenarios they are expected to operate, we introduce the \textit{TinyNLP} benchmark suite.
-This curated collection of existing datasets reflects the constrained yet practical applications of language models on embedded devices.
+To better evaluate TLMs in the real-world scenarios and resource-constrained environments they are expected to operate, we introduce the \textit{TinyNLP} benchmark.
+This curated collection of existing datasets is specifically tailored to the constrained yet practical applications of language models on embedded devices.
+Details of the dataset selection in the \textit{TinyNLP} benchmark are presented in Table~\ref{table:tiny_datasets}.
+The selection of these datasets represents application scenarios suited to models with restricted memory footprints, and is guided by the practical aim of assessing TLM deployment on embedded devices.

-Drawing on the discussion in Section~\ref{sec:introduction}, the \textit{TinyNLP} suite centers on tasks that are narrower in scope and relatively less demanding than standard \acrshort{llm} benchmarks.
-These tasks fall into three comprehensive categories: \begin{enumerate} \item Request Classification: Relevant to virtual assistants in TinyML contexts, these datasets involve discerning the type of user request (e.g., requests for information, action, or assistance).
-As Dataset focused on this kind of task, we have included in the \textit{TinyNLP} benchmark the nlu ~\cite{nlu_dataset} and Snips datasets. \item Sentiment Analysis: Focuses on determining the emotional tone or opinion expressed in text.
+Building on the discussion in Section~\ref{sec:introduction}, the \textit{TinyNLP} benchmark focuses on tasks that are narrower in scope and less computationally demanding compared to standard (LLM) benchmarks.
+These tasks are grouped into three broad categories: \begin{enumerate}[label=\roman*)] \item Request Classification: Relevant to virtual assistants in TinyML contexts, these datasets involve discerning the type of user request (e.g., requests for information, action, or assistance).
+As datasets focused on this kind of task, we have included \texttt{nlu}~\citep{nlu_dataset} and \texttt{Snips} in the \textit{TinyNLP} benchmark. \item Sentiment Analysis: Focuses on determining the emotional tone or opinion expressed in text.
 This commonly involves classifying content as positive, negative, or neutral, and sees wide usage in analyzing customer reviews or social media feedback.
-As Dataset focused on this kind of task, we have included in the \textit{TinyNLP} benchmark the IMDb \cite{imdb_dataset} and Emotion \cite{emotion_dataset} datasets. \item Context Understanding: Involves identifying the broader context in which text is generated.
+As datasets focused on this kind of task, we have included \texttt{IMDb}~\citep{imdb_dataset} and \texttt{Emotion}~\citep{emotion_dataset}. \item Context Understanding: Involves identifying the broader context in which text is generated.
 For example, distinguishing whether the text describes a particular situation or environment.
-As Dataset focused on this kind of task, we have included in the \textit{TinyNLP} benchmark the ag\_news \cite{ag_news_dataset}, cyberbull\cite{cyberbull_dataset} and LiMiT \cite{limit_dataset} datasets. \end{enumerate} An overview of the datasets included in the \textit{TinyNLP} suite can be found in Table~\ref{table:tiny_datasets}.
-These datasets collectively represent application scenarios well-suited to models with restricted memory footprints, reinforcing the practical aim of assessing \acrshort{tlm} deployments on embedded devices.
+As datasets focused on this kind of task, we have included \texttt{ag\_news}~\citep{ag_news_dataset}, \texttt{cyberbull}~\citep{cyberbull_dataset} and \texttt{LiMiT}~\citep{limit_dataset}. \end{enumerate}